 - If you smoke, talk to the doctor about ways to quit.

-- If you have high blood pressure or diabetes, follow your treatment plan.
+- If you have high blood pressure or diabetes, follow the treatment plan.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.